 "Who I am is Cassidy Cain, heiress to the Cain fortune and everything which lies within its reach.
-As for what I want, I've been forthright about that from the onset.
-I wish to speak with you in private.
-Will you please take a seat?"
+As for what I seek, I've been forthright from the onset.
+I wish to speak with you in private and the church failed to provide me the same solace as this bar."
+She gestured towards the chair across from her.
+"Will you please take a seat?"

 "What manner of things have you heard about me?"

-"The skills weren't exactly intended for theft," she answered.
-"As said, I'm heiress to the Cain fortune, which puts me in line to become the future owner and CEO of my family's company.
-Simply being born their heir doesn't exactly make me a fit leader, however, nor does it earn respect.
-So I've devoted a large amount of time to developing myself.
-It's my way of proving I deserve my inheritance, not because of my birth, but because of my personal worth.
-When I decided to become a thief as well, I found the skills I developed translated well to the criminal underworld.
-Beyond that, as the proverb goes, behind every able man are other able men.
+"Well, for instance, it's taught me a great deal about people.
+And that, in turn, enabled me when gathering my crew and associates, which bolsters my influence.
+As the saying goes, 'Behind every able man are other able men'.
 I'm fortunate enough to possess a capable, versatile crew who can cover the angles I cannot.
-Case in point, the man who escorted you here is one of my accomplices.
-His name is Augustus Wynn.
+For instance, the man who escorted you here is one of my accomplices.
+Well, I imagine you already surmised as much, it's not that much a puzzler, but regardless, his name is Augustus Wynn.
 If you ever speak with him again, please address him as Wynn.
 He's not particularly fond of being called by his first name.
 Anyway, on the surface, he's my bodyguard and chauffeur.
-In the criminal underworld, there are a number of names for what he does: heavy, muscle, hitter, enforcer.
+In the underworld, there are a number of names for what he does: heavy, muscle, hitter, enforcer.
 You can select whichever you prefer.
 The task is ultimately the same."

 Thug, Gerard thought but didn't say for fear of offending her.

-"Alright, let's say you're actually The Grandmaster of Theft," he continued.
-"Why?
-You really don't have any reason to risk your neck.
-I really don't see what you get out of this."
+"Alright, let's say you're actually The Grandmaster of Theft.
+Why?
+You don't have any reason to risk your neck.
+What do you get out of this?"